edumeet/edumeet-client/README.md

 ![](img/edumeet-client.drawio.png)

 ## Usage
-This is the client service for the Edumeet project.

 ### Running the service in development

 This will start the service using https with a self-signed certificate.
 It's exposed on port `4443`.